acbsp/bonafide.guru/en/contents.rst

 For instance: Radha-Krishna; Sita-Rama; Lakshmi-Narayana.

-Lord Caytanya ― is Krishna, He demonstrated the extreme manifestations of love to God in marital relations.
-Srila Prabhupada – is Śrīmatī Radharani.
+Lord Caytanya ― is Krishna, He demonstrated the extreme manifestations of love to God in marital relations. |SP| – is Śrīmatī Radharani.
 He demonstrated the highest perfection of the ideal servant of Krishna, showing limitless love and humility to Lord Krishna, as well as enormous compassion and love to all conditioned living beings.
-And we all can see it.
-Srila Prabhupada is a perfect pure devotee - an ideal servant of Krishna.
+And we all can see it. |SP| is a perfect pure devotee - an ideal servant of Krishna.
 He has shown us the highest ideal of devotion to the Lord.
-With the example of his own life Prabhupada taught us how we should live and serve Krishna with love in order to become absolutely pure devotee of Lord Krishna.
-Srila Prabhupada showing the qualities of Śrīmatī Radharani felt enormous compassion and limitless love to all living beings, the love, which could be always seen in His lotus eyes, paved with the balm of love to the Lord.
+With the example of his own life Prabhupada taught us how we should live and serve Krishna with love in order to become absolutely pure devotee of Lord Krishna. |SP| showing the qualities of Śrīmatī Radharani felt enormous compassion and limitless love to all living beings, the love, which could be always seen in His lotus eyes, paved with the balm of love to the Lord.
 Totally giving oneself to the